oimcoding/oimcoding.github.io/README.md

 > "What the mathematics behind Diffie-Hellman does, is allow the protocol to send messages where you can't extract this (which mixed in the shared public value) private variable and that's exactly what elliptic curves do, they just do in a slightly different way." - Dr Mike Pound in the Computerphile video

+**Both RSA and Elliptic Curve use different keys for encryption/decryption.**

 [![Elliptic Curves - Computerphile](https://i.ytimg.com/vi/NF1pwjL9-DE/hqdefault.jpg)](https://www.youtube.com/watch?v=NF1pwjL9-DE&list=PLzH6n4zXuckpoaxDKOOV26yhgoY2S-xYg&index=4)

 *   _Why is Elliptic Curve secure (Brute-force free)?_